Oak-Ridge-Ventures/upio-viral-moments-service-docs/docs/ViralMomentResponse.md

 ```

 - Integers 1–10.
 The validator ensures both `scorecard` and `viralScore` exist; whichever is missing is cloned from the other.
-- Additional metrics from future prompt iterations are preserved if supplied, but parity with Laravel today expects the five core keys above.
+- Additional metrics from future prompt iterations are preserved if supplied; consumers today should expect the five core keys above.

 ### 2.3 Additional Notes